Les Femmes: Cast

+Production

+The film marked a shift in Bardot's career from pictures aimed at the international market to movies more for the domestic market.

 Censorship

 When Les Femmes was first released in Italy in 1970, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM18: not suitable for children under 18.
 In order for the film to be screened publicly, the Committee imposed the following modifications: 1) Delete the naked scenes of Marianne lying in bed;